 Reasons to consider using a PDF

-- PDF can be printed or downloaded for later use.
+- PDF can be downloaded and saved for later use.

-- If the content is several pages in length, PDFs can be useful for a user who is printing or saving the content.
+- PDF can be useful for a user who is printing the content.

 - PDF can be password protected within the file.